 Registration Processes & Helpful Hints

 The information below is not a substitute source of those university policies that govern EKU students.
 All students are held to university policies and procedures specified in their University catalog.
-The Undergraduate Catalog may be found online at here.
-For registration help call the registration experts at 859-622-2320.
+The Undergraduate Catalog may be found online here.

 ADDING AND DROPPING COURSES (top)

 Official verification that a student is “Registered” “Dropped” or “Withdrawn” from a class is found at myEKU/Registration/Register for Classes and listed under ACTION.